Phoenician language: Writing system

 Phoenician was written with the Phoenician script, an abjad (consonantary) originating from the Proto-Canaanite alphabet that also became the basis for the Greek alphabet and, via an Etruscan adaptation, the Latin alphabet.
 The Punic form of the script gradually developed somewhat different and more cursive letter shapes; in the 3rd century BC, it also began to exhibit a tendency to mark the presence of vowels, especially final vowels, with an aleph or sometimes an ayin.
 Furthermore, around the time of the Second Punic War, an even more cursive form began to develop, which gave rise to a variety referred to as Neo-Punic and existed alongside the more conservative form and became predominant some time after the destruction of Carthage (c.
 149 BC).
 Neo-Punic, in turn, tended to designate vowels with matres lectionis ("consonantal letters") more frequently than the previous systems had and also began to systematically use different letters for different vowels, in the way explained in more detail below.
 Finally, a number of late inscriptions from what is now Constantine, Algeria dated to the first century BC make use of the Greek alphabet to write Punic, and many inscriptions from Tripolitania, in the third and fourth centuries AD use the Latin alphabet for that purpose.

 In Phoenician writing, unlike that of abjads such as those of Aramaic, Biblical Hebrew and Arabic, even long vowels remained generally unexpressed, regardless of their origin (even if they originated from diphthongs, as in bt //beːt// 'house', for earlier *bayt-; Hebrew spelling has byt).
 Eventually, Punic writers began to implement systems of marking of vowels by means of matres lectionis.
-In the 3rd century BC appeared the practice of using final 'ālep to mark the presence of any final vowel and, occasionally, of yōd to mark a final long /[iː]/.
+In the 3rd century BC appeared the practice of using final 'ālep 𐤀 to mark the presence of any final vowel and, occasionally, of yōd 𐤉 to mark a final long /[iː]/.

-Later, mostly after the destruction of Carthage in the so-called "Neo-Punic" inscriptions, that was supplemented by a system in which wāw denoted /[u]/, yōd denoted /[i]/, 'ālep denoted /[e]/ and /[o]/, ʿayin denoted /[a]/ and hē and ḥēt could also be used to signify /[a]/.
+Later, mostly after the destruction of Carthage in the so-called "Neo-Punic" inscriptions, that was supplemented by a system in which wāw 𐤅 denoted /[u]/, yōd 𐤉 denoted /[i]/, 'ālep 𐤀 denoted /[e]/ and /[o]/, ʿayin 𐤏 denoted /[a]/ and hē 𐤄 and ḥēt 𐤇 could also be used to signify /[a]/.
 This latter system was used first with foreign words and was then extended to many native words as well.

-A third practice reported in the literature is the use of the consonantal letters for vowels in the same way as had occurred in the original adaptation of the Phoenician alphabet to Greek and Latin, which was apparently still transparent to Punic writers: hē for /[e]/ and 'ālep for /[a]/.
+A third practice reported in the literature is the use of the consonantal letters for vowels in the same way as had occurred in the original adaptation of the Phoenician alphabet to Greek and Latin, which was apparently still transparent to Punic writers: hē 𐤄 for /[e]/ and 'ālep 𐤀 for /[a]/.

 Later, Punic inscriptions began to be written in the Latin alphabet, which also indicated the vowels.
 Those later inscriptions, in addition with some inscriptions in Greek letters and transcriptions of Phoenician names into other languages, represent the main source of knowledge about Phoenician vowels.